What should a small business post on social media? A simple content plan.

 Short-form video is the highest-performing format across most platforms right now.
 Instagram Reels, TikTok, LinkedIn, they all favour it.
 Brands published 71% more short videos this year, and platforms continue to reward them with greater reach.

 You don't need a production crew.
 A 15-second clip of a project, a quick tip to camera, or a time-lapse of work in progress is enough to see results.
-The bar for "good enough" is lower than most people think, but knowing how to make it look right for your brand, and how to build a content rhythm around it, is where having the right support makes a real difference.
+The bar for good enough is lower than most people expect, but knowing what to film, how to frame it for your brand, and how to build it into a consistent content rhythm is where most businesses get stuck.
+That's where having the right support makes the difference.

 Short-form video content for social media